vmware/terraform-provider-vra/website/docs/r/vra_network_ip_range.html.markdown

 ## Import

-To import the vRA Network IP range, use the ID as in the following example:
+To import the VMware Aria Automation Network IP range, use the ID as in the following example:

 `$ terraform import network_ip_range.new_ip_range 05956583-6488-4e7d-84c9-92a7b7219a15`